Student affairs professionals should never be finished promoting activities to engage students.

-Offer learning opportunities — such as interactive training sessions, webinars, conferences, or seminars — for people who consistently interact, see, and observe students’ behaviors.
+Offer opportunities in your learning environment — such as discussion forums, interactive training sessions, webinars, conferences, or seminars — for people who constantly interact, see, and observe students’ behaviors.
 Introduce ideas on how to create a supportive institutional climate and ask folks from each functional area to participate in Safe Zone Trainings, sexual assault response, or Title IX trainings, and explain how to appropriately refer students to counseling.

-One simple way to improve institutional communication is to have staff review and edit documents or electronic communications sent to students.
+One simple way to improve institutional communication is to have staff review and edit course materials, documents, or electronic communications sent to students.

 Gendered words and phrases, such as “leads and gentleman”, “brothers and sisters,” and “manmade” should be eliminated and replaced with gender-inclusive words like “folks,” “friends”, or “everyone”.=

-Anyone born in the last decade will not have known a world without smartphones, mobile internet access, instant messaging, and on-demand television.
+Anyone born in the last decade will not have known a world without smartphones, mobile internet access, social media, instant messaging, and on-demand television.